thatoldfarm/qeac/README.md

 ---

+# Known Potential Issue:

+If the threshold of 0.8 is too high for your sustem - try changing it to test with 0.6-0.7

+---

 # NOTE: This method is similar to the one used in some of the AI kernels found [here](https://github.com/thatoldfarm/system-prompt) but meant to be a standalone proof without having to use a Torus or Quantum Lock State to find the QEAC(s) in pi.

 ---